jonathanKingston/jotter/source/_posts/2015-02-22-out-of-the-shadows.markdown

 Styles within the shadow DOM are scoped to the **Shadow root** rather than document wide as they normally would be.

 Styles from the outside of the shadow are unable to select into the shadow unless using the selectors defined below.
 This means that as a template author I can't select by mistake the innards of the shadow which means the components become very self contained.
-Rules like `color` will be inherited into the shadow unless the shadow defines it's own rules for those properties which would take a higher specificity.
+Rules like `color` will be inherited into the shadow unless the shadow defines its own rules for those properties which would take a higher specificity.

 ```css
 //This has a shadow DOM applied